tibo-rousset/pii_memo/injection_data_gen/README.md

-# PII Injection Data Generation System
+# PII Injection Data Generation Scripts

 ## Overview

-This system generates synthetic PII (Personally Identifiable Information) injection data for studying memorization in language models.
-It supports two experimental modes: finding memorization thresholds and training models with known memorized PII.
+These scripts are useful to generate synthetic PII (Personally Identifiable Information) containing sequences to the be injected into our model during train to cause memorization.

 ## Quick Start